Board and Manager

 Pekka Pesonen has previously been working for the Finnish Ministry of Agriculture and Forestry as state secretary.
 In addition, Mr Pesonen has professional experience in EU policy work for Finnish farmers, forest owners and agri-forestry cooperatives.
 In 1990s he worked for a Finnish dairy company Valio in sales and marketing positions.
 Mr Pesonen has been a member of several high-level advisory groups concerning EU policy preparation.
 He is an agricultural economist.

-Nathalie Van Orsouw
+Plant Etp Nathalie Van Orsouw

-Nathalie van Orsouw-Dollé
+Nathalie van Orsouw

-Vice President Technology Development at KeyGene
+Vice President Technology Development at KeyGene (Industry group)

 Executive Manager